 - Ostabat-Asme -> Saint-Jean-Pied-de-Port (25km)

-The Camino trails are part of a much larger hiking network in France, and the Le Puy route often referred to by its technical name: GR65.
+The Camino trails are part of a much larger hiking network in France, and is often referred to by its technical name: GR65.

 Shops are not always open

-Managing your food requirements is a bit more complicated on the Le Puy route.
+Managing your food requirements can be a bit complicated.
 Most stores are closed all day Sunday and Monday, and at midday for a couple of hours from Tuesday to Saturday.
-There are two solutions on these days: pack ingredients to cook your own food, or stay in hostels where meals are included.
+There are two solutions on these days: pack ingredients to cook your own food, or stay in hostels/B&Bs where meals are included.